What is matriculate?

 Head Advising Fellows

 Head Advising Fellows serve as the leader and manager of Advising Fellows on their campus, as well as the liaison between Matriculate staff and fellows.
-Head Advising Fellows play a critical role in ensuring the quality of the Matriculate model by ensuring fellows excel in supporting their partners, troubleshooting and solving challenges, helping train, monitoring program implementation, and suggesting and implementing program improvements.
+Head Advising Fellows play a critical role in ensuring the quality of the Matriculate model by ensuring fellows excel in supporting their high school students, troubleshooting and solving challenges, helping train, monitoring program implementation, and suggesting and implementing program improvements.

 Head Advising Fellows also serve as Advising Fellows themselves, acting as one-on-one partners and guides for Matriculate’s high school fellows across the country applying to college.
 They will provide the information, guidance, and support that these high school students need to apply to, gain admission to, and excel at the best colleges.